coinflex-exchange/v2/source/includes/_v2_restapi.md

 ```
 ##POST `/auction/`

-Description: delivered positions of current user for auction.
+Delivered positions of current user for auction.

 Login Required.
 Please pass x-cf-token in the HTTP header.